-UConn English is a vibrant, collaborative community that covers the full range of literature written in English across the globe.
+UConn English is a vibrant, collaborative community invested in literature written in English and processes of writing across the globe.

 The UConn Department of English offers education and outreach programs that help students across the University become excellent writers, thoughtful communicators, and engaged citizens.
-Our scholars produce innovative research that asks tough questions about English and its impact on society.
+Our scholars produce innovative research that asks tough questions about literature in English and varieties of composition.

 Through our courses in traditional and emerging areas of study, we train students to become better readers and writers of text in all forms.
 We also share our love of English broadly, hosting programs that bring guest speakers, writers-in-residence, and educational initiatives to communities at UConn and beyond our five campuses.